Electrostat-Lab/Project-talk/README.md

 ### 2) A physical model for the solution and its components:

 ### 3) A system model for the business and companies' domains based on SES-Framework with emphasis on deployment:
-> Copied, by Throsten Pawletta.
+> Copied, by Thorsten Pawletta.

 **Definition:** The **System Entity Structure (SES)** is a _structural knowledge representation scheme_ introduced by **Zeigler**.
 It contains knowledge of **decomposition**, **taxonomy**, and  **coupling of a system**.
 In combination with **a Model Base (MB)**, it supports different concepts for system modeling, investigating design alternatives, reusing good designs, and collaborative modeling.